-Brahmadevdada Mane Institute of Technology (BMIT) is affiliated to Solapur University (SU).
+Brahmadevdada Mane Institute of Technology (BMIT) is affiliated to Punyashlok Ahilyabai Holkar Solapur University (PAHSU).
 BMIT follows and implements the curriculum designed and recommended by SU.
 At the beginning of each Academic Year, an Academic Calendar is prepared.
-Reviews of previous year's activities are taken into consideration and this is used to rectify the discrepancies .
+Reviews of previous year's activities are taken into consideration and this is used to rectify the discrepancies.
 The AC includes all the scheduled curricular, co-curricular and extra-curricular activities in tabular format.
 Subject distribution for each semester is done by HOD's as per faculty's subject specialization.
 Time table co-ordinators of each department, in consultation with respective HOD prepares the time table.
 All faculties prepares a course file which includes • Teaching plan approved by HOD & Principal. • Time table. • Intensive lecture notes • Attendance Register. • Assignment questions. • University question paper Academic monitoring is done timely by Academic monitoring committee.
 Parent -Teacher -Student meet is conducted in mid semester to convey student's progress to parents.
 Corrective action is done by the feedback received.
 A Guardian Teacher is appointed to a group of students.
 He is responsible for overall development of his batch with the help of BEMIGHTY booklet.
 The theoretical and practical (industrial) aspects are co-related by conducting industrial visit for the students.
 To get the feel of industry and its working environment each student has to undertake Vocational Training of 2 week.
-Regular class test, Surprise test, MCQ objective test and In- semester Exanimation are conducted as internal assessment and to take review of the academic progress of the students.
+Regular class test, Surprise test, MCQ objective test and In-semester Exanimation are conducted as internal assessment and to take review of the academic progress of the students.
 As per the syllabus student has to prepare a mini project based on the theoretical knowledge gained by him/her.
 Faculty has to undertake a book review/Paper review of the subject allotted to him.
 Various co-curricular competitions, events conducted by student associations are helpful for curriculum development.
 Faculty attends STTP/ FDP and update / upgrades their knowledge.
 This is promoted by the institute by giving financial support.
-Data bank of video lectures, e- books are maintained in departmental library and Departmental Web Portal for student's reference.
-MOU's done with various industries to benefit students for vocational training, expert talk, industrial visits & for getting field projects.
+Data bank of video lectures, e- books is maintained in departmental library and Departmental Web Portal for student's reference.
+MOU's done with various industries to benefit students for vocational training, expert talk, and industrial visits & for getting field projects.
 Remedial classes for backlog students / slow learners are conducted.
 Library facilitates adequate numbers of titles & volumes of text books and reference books recommended by University.
 It also has national and international Journals.
 In book loan scheme, each student is given 5 books.
 Skill enhancement activities such as a skill development programs, workshops, seminars group discussions and paper presentations are arranged to enhance the teaching learning process.
 Project Exhibition of final year student is arranged in the institute to encourage Prize winning project and to motivate junior students.
 Institute has Internet and WiFi facility, ICT based classrooms and smart classrooms for effective curriculum delivery.
 Feedback system of student helps for improvement of teaching learning process.
-Annual reports are prepared by HOD's and Principal which is published in Annual Magazine.
+Annual reports are prepared by HOD's and Principal.
+All curriculum and co-curriculum activities are published in newsletter.
+As per the directive by GR of Maharashtra and UGC, the